Konloch/Jaxon/README.md

 ## Jaxon vs SJC Differences
 + Jaxon is built on top of SJC and requires it to do anything
++ Jaxon acts as a package manager for the community projects repository
 + Jaxon provides built-in templates - allowing you to easily start new projects
-    + `jaxon template console`
+    + `jaxon package console`
 + Jaxon templates use Maven to separate the modules
-+ Jaxon provides a tool to create a Jaxon-Blank-SDK to make all Jaxon templates fully Intellij compatible
++ Jaxon provides a tool to create a Jaxon-Blank-SDK to make all Jaxon templates compatible with JetBrains tooling (Intellij)
 + Jaxon provides a build wrapper on top of the SJC build system
     + `jaxon build win-exe` is the equivalent of `sjc sc -s 1m -a 4198912 -l -o boot -O #win`